Riviere Building

 The Riviere Building is a historic commercial building located at 405 West 3rd Street in Thibodaux, Louisiana.

 Built in 1900, the structure is a two-story brick Italianate style commercial building with an elaborate pressed metal front.
-The facade has been completely restored sometime between 2013 and 2016.
+The facade was completely restored sometime between 2013 and 2016.

 The building was listed on the National Register of Historic Places on March 5, 1986.

 It is one of 14 individually NRHP-listed properties in the "Thibodaux Multiple Resource Area", which also includes: